Predicting Decisions in Language Based Persuasion Games: Data

 In summary, our analysis shows that the decision-makers could infer the hotels' quality from the reviews' content.
 In addition, it indicates that the decision-makers' decision and the feedback they observe after each trial influence their decision in the subsequent trial.
 Finally, there is no significant difference between female and male decision-makers.
 These results led us to use the text the decision-makers observe at each trial, their decision and the feedback they observe in the prefix trials as features in our models.
 The sequential effect also calls for the application of sequential models.

 In Section \ref{our_approach}, we expand our analysis to include the decision-makers' behavior as a response to the features of the text they observe.
-This analysis will be presented following a description of our human generation textual feature space.
+This analysis will be presented following a description of our hand crafted textual feature space.

+As for the experts behavior, we focus on the magnitude of their exaggeration, that is, the extent to which they misrepresent the hotel by selecting an unrealistically high scoring review.
+To define this measure, we used the “implied scores”: The score associated with the review selected by the expert.
+The implied scores were transformed to “exaggeration scores” using the following equation: where IS is the implied score, SCEV is the score closest to the hotel expected value, and MaxScore is the hotel maximum score.
+This measure represents the fraction of the expert's exaggeration out of the exaggeration range available to him.
+We consider the score closest to the expected payoff as the representation of the hotel value, since the expected payoff itself, i.e., the hotel’s average score, is not always available to the experts as the score of one of the reviews.

+The left-hand side of Figure \ref{figure:exaggeration_graphs} presents the average exaggeration as a function of the trial number.
+It shows that the experts' exaggeration increases as the experiment progresses.
+This can be one reason for the decrease in the hotel choice rate over time, as the decision-makers may have realized that the experts increase their exaggeration as the experiment progresses.
+The right-hand side of Figure \ref{figure:exaggeration_graphs} presents the average exaggeration as a function of the exaggeration range, i.e., the denominator of the exaggeration measure.
+It shows that when the experts have more room for exaggeration, they take advantage of this opportunity and their exaggeration is more radical.